 Treatment for IBS

 Treatment for IBS should consist of different approaches to be effective.
 Diversity is the main part of the philosophy of treatment for IBS.
 Nearly all people with IBS can get help, but no single treatment for irritable bowel syndrome works for everyone.
-You and your doctor will need to work together to find the right treatment plan to manage your symptoms.
+You and your doctor must work together to find the right treatment plan to manage your symptoms.

 Many things can trigger IBS symptoms, including certain foods, medicines, the presence of gas or stool, and emotional stress.
 You’ll need to learn what your triggers are.
 You may need to make some lifestyle changes and take medication.
 Below are the most common approaches to treatment for IBS.